Mapping inequalities in health using GIS (E-learning)Apply online now

 Students who fail the written exam leading to an average final grade of less than 55% will be offered a re-sit of the written exam.

-This module is part of the the Erasmus+ Master in International Health, which is designed for medical doctors, nurses, midwives and other health professionals with at least a bachelor’s level education who are developing a career in international health.
+This module can be taken as part of the Master in International Health (MIH), which is designed for medical doctors, nurses, midwives and other health professionals with at least a bachelor’s level education who are developing a career in international health.

 - Relevant work experience in public/international health